nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Note:**

 The cancel command supports cancelling **both regular and makeup lessons**!<br>
-Canceled makeup lessons will be removed, while canceled regular lessons appear as a list of dates in the student card.
+Cancelled makeup lessons will be removed, while cancelled regular lessons appear as a list of dates in the student card.

 </box>